Frequently Asked Questions

 Please visit the Nursing Assistant I and Nursing Assistant II Uniform and supply list.

 What do you learn in the Nursing Assistant I and The Nursing Assistant II Programs?

-This information can be located under the Nursing Assistant I and Nursing Assistant II titles at the beginning or the Health Care Website.
+This information can be located under the Nursing Assistant I and Nursing Assistant II titles at the beginning of the Health Care Web page.